gosexy/gosexy.org/markdown/getting-started/index.md

-# Get started with a real world example
+# A real world example

-I want to share a simple case that I run into while learning Go.
+I want to share a simple case that I run into while learning [Go][1].

 Let's try to use the [Go][1]'s ``encoding/json`` package to output some JSON to *stdout*.